oknozor/musicbrainz_rs/README.md

 }
 ```

+## Examples

 To see what is currently implemented in the crate you can look at the `tests` directory.

 You can run examples with `cargo run --example example_name`

+## Contributing

+All contributions are welcome, if find a bug or have a feature request don't hesitate to open an issue!

 #### Credits